AlbaLS/rindus-recruitment-test/README.md

 Run the test in visual mode:
 - Execute ````npm run cypress:visual```` and select the feature that you want to launch.

+Test are running using Electron by default.
+If you want to use a different browser as, for example, Chrome, add ```-- --browser chrome```

 #### QA Notes after testing
 I have realized that the forgot password email is not validated, so I can add whatever text and it shows "the message have been sent".